 Is there any way to prevent heel pain?

 By the time patients feel pain in their heel, the injury and the degeneration have well and truly set in.
-Typically, most acute foot pain will resolve itself within 48 hours.
+Typically, most acute pain in the feet will resolve itself within 48 hours.
 However, if the pain is persistent then it can lead to a chronic injury that can last for weeks, months, and, in some cases, years.
-The difference between foot pain and pain elsewhere in the body is that it’s very difficult to rest our feet and let them recover.
+The difference between pain in the feet and pain elsewhere in the body is that it’s very difficult to rest our feet and let them recover.

 Unfortunately, pain will not go away by itself unless the causes are addressed.
 We always find that the earlier we treat the condition, the quicker it resolves.

-Orthotics serve as the cornerstone for heel pain treatment.
+Orthotics serve as the cornerstone for treating heel pain.
 They’re most successfully applied when combined with specific manual treatment (massage and mobilisation), specific muscle stretches and strengthening exercises, and a correction of any biomechanical issues through the whole leg.
-If insoles/orthotics are required, they will give your feet an extra level of support and cushioning that they’re currently lacking.
+If insoles/orthotics are required, they will give your heel bone an extra level of support and cushioning that they’re currently lacking.
 You could liken them to the shock absorber found in cars.
 They provide extra stability and cushioning from the forces that impact on your feet.
 You can function without them, but you’ll find that your gait (or ride) won’t be as comfortable as when you are using them.

 For runners, the placement of the foot upon landing is very important.
 Our running assessment will pick up whether patients are landing on their heel first, which can lead to tremendous pressure.
+Not managed properly, it can result in heel pain and worse, a stress fracture.
 With exercises and different physiotherapy techniques, we aim to have patients landing on the whole foot.

 What about people with flat feet?